lmc2179/lmc2179.github.io/drafts/decisions.md

 \end{bmatrix}
 $$

 The matrix here has the same format as the commonly used [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).
 It is written (in this case) in unitless "utility" points which are relatively interpretable, but for some business problems we could write the matrix in dollars or another convenient unit.
 This particular matrix implies that a false negative is 100 times worse than a false positive, but that's based on nothing except my subjective opinion.
 Some amount of subjectivity (or if you prefer, "expert judgement") is usually required to set the values of this matrix, and the values are usually up for debate in any given use case.
+We'll come back to the choice of specific values here in a bit.

 We can now combine our estimate of malignancy probability ($\hat{y}$) with the payoff matrix to compute the expected value of both referring the patient for testing and declining future testing: